How to Open online Trading Account Online in India?

 However, if you intend to trade in equities, you need to have a demat account.
 It

 does not matter even if you only want to trade on an intraday basis.
-Normally, the
+Normally,

-trading account opening.
+for your trading account opening.

 Documents Required for Opening an online Trading Account